-Excavation in construction: a vital step for any building
+Excavation in construction: A vital step for any building

 Since ancient times, excavation in construction has played a key role.
 The Romans, famous for their expertise in building stone bridges, are a perfect example of this tradition.
 One of their most remarkable achievements is the Pons Aemilius Bridge in Rome, a marvel of architecture dating from 179 BC that spans the Tiber River and stands as a timeless testament to their craftsmanship.